Video Conferencing Features for Telepractice

 3. Shared Control

 Yes, it is sort of related to #2.
-I feel like I should use this feature more, but I don’t.
+I should use this feature more, but I don’t.
 Maybe I don’t want to share control.
 Um, I feel some repressed anger bubbling up from my psyche.
 Anyway, others seem to like this feature.
 Tracy Buckendorf, my comrade over in Kansas, LOVES this feature.
 She says it’s necessary for playing online games, such as rolling the dice, and even online coloring.
 I may be convinced.
 Sharing is caring after all.

 4. Instant Messaging